 Fabric and Design Level 3

-Technology: Fabric and Design, is rich in ‘hands on’ practical work that is planned and supported by theory and design work.
-This course may include drafting a pattern from a block, construction of garments using complex procedures, brief development; investigation; planning and applied design.
+Technology: If you have a passion for Fabric and Design, this course is for you!
+Fabric and Design, is rich in ‘hands on’ practical work that is planned and supported by theory and design work.
+This course has a focus on construction of garments using complex procedures, drafting a pattern from a block, development and application of applied design. eg embroidery.
 Items created in this course are largely initiated through student design ideas and students work at their own pace depending on their chosen assignments.
 Supporting portfolio work is required.

 Credits :16